 The Lord God called to the man, “Where are you?”
 He answered, “I heard you in the garden, and I was afraid because I was naked; so I hid.”
-And he said, “Who told you that you were naked?
+And He said, “Who told you that you were naked?
 Have you eaten from the tree that I commanded you not to eat from?”
 The man said, “The woman you put here with me—she gave me some fruit from the tree, and I ate it.”
 Then the Lord God said to the woman, “What is this you have done?”
 The woman said, “The serpent deceived me, and I ate.”
 (Gen. 3:9-12)

-The second story is more tragic.
+The second story is tragic.
 The first instance of sibling rivalry in the Torah leads to the first murder:

 These two stories are not just stories.
-They are an account, at the beginning of the Torah’s narrative history of humankind, of a failure, first personal then moral, to take responsibility – and it is this to which leadership is the answer.
+They are an account, at the beginning of the Torah’s narrative history of humankind, of a failure, first personal then moral, to take responsibility – and it is this for which leadership is the answer.

-If this is so then we have here the first instance of what came to be known as the Genovese syndrome, or “the bystander effect,” so-called after a case in which a woman was attacked in New York in the presence of a large number of people who knew that she was being assaulted but failed to come to her rescue.
+If this is so, then we have here the first instance of what came to be known as the “Genovese syndrome” or “the bystander effect,” so-called after a case in which a woman was attacked in New York in the presence of a large number of people who all knew that she was being assaulted but failed to come to her rescue.

 Social scientists have undertaken many experiments to try to determine what happens in situations like this.
 Some argue that the presence of other bystanders affects an individual’s interpretation of what is happening.
 Since no one else is coming to the rescue, they conclude that what is happening is not an emergency.

 Judaism was and remains the world’s great religion of protest.
 The heroes of faith did not accept; they protested.
-They were willing to confront God himself.
+They were willing to confront God Himself.
 Abraham said, “Shall the Judge of all the earth not do justice?”
 (Gen. 18:25).
-Moses said, “Why have you done evil to this people?”
+Moses said, “Why have You done evil to this people?”
 (Ex.
 5:22).
 Jeremiah said, “Why are the wicked at ease?”
 (Jer.
 12:1).
 That is how God wants us to respond.
 Judaism is God’s call to human responsibility.
 The highest achievement is to become God’s partner in the work of creation.